progval/oxigraph/lib/oxigraph/src/succinct/README.md

 * a varint of the size of the suffix
 * the suffix itself (which is also the whole string, for the first string of the frame)

-This approach is inspired by [sux's RearCodedList](https://docs.rs/sux/latest/sux/dict/rear_coded_list/struct.RearCodedList.html) but adapted to work on binary strings.
+This approach is inspired by [sux's RearCodedList](https://docs.rs/sux/latest/sux/dict/rear_coded_list/struct.RearCodedList.html) but adapted to work on binary strings and be written to disk while building instead of needing to fit in memory.

 Each term is then associated to an id, which is its position in the compressed files.